mikhail/expo/packages/expo-stories/README.md

 # Expo Stories

+## Getting Started

+Navigate to `packages/<packageName`> and run `et run-stories`

+If it is the first time anyone has done this (e.g there are no stories yet), `run-stories` will create all the necessary configuration and files required.

+What you'll need to do next is figure out which native packages (e.g if we need to install any Cocoapods) are required by the package's story components - a good reference to use is in `apps/native-component-list/src/screens`.
+If there are any extras require, add them to the packages `expoStories.packages` field in `package.json.

 There are 3 primary components in this system:

 - the expo tool `et run-stories` which generates and starts a project for a given package